 Most central nervous system vascular malformations are not managed in the Vascular Malformation Clinic but are evaluated by the Department of Neurologic Surgery.
-Pulmonary malformations such as hereditary hemorrhagic telangiectasia and Osler-Weber-Rendu disease are managed by the Division of Pulmonary and Critical Care Medicine.
+Pulmonary malformations such as hereditary hemorrhagic telangiectasia and Osler-Weber-Rendu disease are managed by the Division of Pulmonary and Critical Care Medicine and the Division of Pediatric Pulmonology.
 Congenital lymphedemas are managed at the Lymphedema Clinic in the Division of Cardiovascular Diseases.

 The Vascular Malformation Specialty Clinic participates in a variety of innovative research activities.
-Current research initiatives include:
+Research may include:

-- Treatment of vascular complications of Klippel-Trenaunay syndrome
+- Evaluation and treatment of complications of Klippel-Trenaunay syndrome and other overgrowth syndromes

 - Bone health in patients with overgrowth syndromes